CoRe: Joint Optimization with Contrastive Learning for Medical Image Registration: Conclusions

-We introduced CoRe, a hybrid image registration framework that effectively integrates contrastive learning into the registration pipeline.
+We introduced CoRe, a hybrid image registration framework that integrates contrastive learning into the registration pipeline.
 We demonstrated that jointly optimizing the feature extractor under both contrastive and registration objectives facilitates the learning of spatially coherent and discriminative features, tailored to the requirements of classical optimization procedures.
 Our findings emphasize the important role of equivariant geometric constraints, implemented through contrastive loss, in enabling the extraction of robust features.
-These features are particularly effective in handling tissue deformations, improving performance of the registration task.
-Quantitative results on the AbdomenCT and RadChestCT datasets confirm that CoRe consistently outperforms state-of-the-art conventional, learning-based, and hybrid registration methods, achieving superior Dice scores while maintaining competitive smoothness of displacement fields.
+These features are particularly effective in handling tissue deformations, thereby improving registration performance.
+In addition, our analysis shows that the inclusion of contrastive supervision accelerates convergence, especially during the early stages of training, where the model benefits from a stronger and more informative learning signal.
+Quantitative results on the AbdomenCT and RadChestCT datasets confirm that CoRe consistently outperforms conventional, learning-based, and hybrid registration methods, achieving superior Dice scores while maintaining competitive smoothness of the displacement fields.

 These results highlight the potential of directly integrating contrastive learning into the registration framework to improve medical image registration performance.
-By leveraging the synergies of joint optimization, CoRe offers a robust and precise framework for efficient image alignment, presenting a promising direction for future exploration in this domain.
+By leveraging the synergies of joint optimization, CoRe provides a robust and accurate framework for efficient image alignment, while also enabling faster convergence during training.
+This makes it a promising direction for future research in medical image registration tasks.

 \authorcontributions{Conceptualization, E.K. and M.H.; methodology, E.K.; software, E.K.; validation, E.K., C.G., Z.H., F.F, and W.H; formal analysis, E.K.; investigation, E.K.; resources, M.H.; data curation, E.K.; writing---original draft preparation, E.K.; writing---review and editing, E.K and M.H.; visualization, E.K.; supervision, M.H.; project administration, M.H.; funding acquisition, M.H.
 All authors have read and agreed to the published version of the manuscript.}